List

 UI Properties-Alignment and Spacing | Margin | Allows you to desirably define margin around each side of the component.
 It provides four different boxes to define the margin outside the right, left, top, and bottom border of the component. | No | Null | |

-UI Properties-Shape and Decoration | Type | Under the Shape and Decoration section, this property has the two following options: Autofill:- If you select this option, you cannot change the element’s dimensions.
-When you drag the element to the canvas, this option is selected by default.
-If you select Auto Fill, vDesigner places the element with the default dimensions.
-Manual:- If you select this option, you can change the dimensions of the element. | |||
+UI Properties-Shape and Decoration | Type | Under the Shape and Decoration section, this property has the two following options: Autofill:- If you select this option, the element will occupy the available space of the parent layout.
+Manual:-If you select this option, you can define a specific size of the element. | |||

 UI Properties-Shape and Decoration | Width Value | Allows you to define the width of the element.
 Enter the width of the element in the pixel unit or percentage unit. | No | Blank | |